 David Bowie’s ashes, supposedly, are scattered in Bali.
 The late musician wished for his remains to scatter as part of a Buddhist ritual on the island.
 It’s never been confirmed if this took place.

 Bali is home to the largest Hindu statue in the world.
 Garuda Wisnu, which has been part of the island landscape since 2018, is 396 feet tall.
 It took more than two decades to build!

 Believe it or not, the famous rice terraces across Bali are masterful irrigation innovations.
-They can self-sustain and have been recognised by UNESCO.
+They can self-sustain and have been recognized by UNESCO.

 Many people pay close attention to these seasons for water sports and sailing, for example – as well as diving and exploring the deep!

-Do you have any interesting or fun facts about Bali that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Bali?
+Share them in the comments below!